greenbone/gsa/README.md

 * node.js >= 10.0
 * yarn >= 1.0

-Change into the gsa source directory and delete possible existing build output directory.
+Change into the gsa source directory and delete the possible existing build output directory.

 ```bash